rossmah/CLI-Project/README.md

-# How to Create Bash Script for Project Templates
+# Blog Post 1: How to Create Bash Script for Project Templates

 This blog post will act as a tutorial for Mac users who are interested in automating the process of setting up a new repository with commonly used files.
 Additionally, this project will be opened in VSCode upon the script running, allowing the user the ease to begin working, or to initialize a github repository from the VSCode application.